Thailand

 Thailand as an ODF provider

-While Thailand is still ODA-eligible and a development assistance recipient, its transition to development partner has been remarkable.
+While Thailand is still eligible for — and a recipient of — official development assistance, its transition to development partner has been remarkable.
 Thai cooperation with neighbouring countries goes as far back as 1963, when technical cooperation programs began in response to political instability and Cold War tensions.
 This accelerated in 2003, when then prime minister Thaksin launched the Forward Engagement strategy to establish Thailand as a provider of development assistance.
 Most of its development assistance is coordinated through the Thailand International Development Cooperation Agency (TICA) under the Ministry of Foreign Affairs.

 1.0x